hujhax/austin-improv-wiki/Troupes/Rumors of Soup.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Rumors of Soup is a peculiar yet intriguing improv duo troupe.
-They explore the relationship of two main characters with pop-outs and scenes from other characters from their past and/or future.</blockquote>
+Their press blurb, taken from a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Rumors of Soup is a peculiar yet intriguing improv duo troupe.
+They explore the relationship of two main characters with pop-outs and scenes from other characters from their past and/or future.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2014 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We start off in a platform scene of two characters who remain the main characters.
+Their answer to the "What's Your Deal?" question on a 2014 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We start off in a platform scene of two characters who remain the main characters.
 Then, through further scenes, we explore different characters/locations/times that have come up in this platform scene to later influence the relationship of the two main characters to which we return in further scenes.
 Basically a mono scene with pop outs.
-Yay!</blockquote>
+Yay!

 [[Category/Troupes|Category:Troupes]]
 [[Category/Auto-Generated Troupe Pages|Category:Auto-Generated Troupe Pages]]